RedBearAK/toshy/README.md

 - AlmaLinux 9.2 and/or Rocky Linux 9.2 (RHEL clones)

     - Tested with "Workstation" installer choice, not "Server with GUI"
+    - Default GNOME desktop tested
-    - Some non-default (but official) repos will be enabled
+    - Some non-default (but official) repos like CRB will be enabled
     - NB: There is no journal for "user" services, for some reason

 - Other RHEL clones should be supportable

     - EuroLinux?
 Probably.
     - Red Hat Enterprise Linux itself?
 Probably.
-    - Try `./toshy_setup.py --override-distro=almalinux`
+    - Try `./toshy_setup.py --override-distro=almalinux` or `=rhel`

 ### openSUSE (RPM-based packaging system)